List of NFL head coaches by playoff record: Winning coaches

-Bill Belichick holds the current NFL record for most playoff wins by a head coach (31), and shares the record for most games coached with Andy Reid (44).
+Bill Belichick holds the current NFL record for most playoff wins by a head coach (31).
+The record for most games coached is held by Andy Reid (45).
 Vince Lombardi won 90% of his playoff appearances, the record for coaches with more than three games to their credit.

 While many coaches have won playoff games for 2 teams, only two have won a championship for different franchises.
 Weeb Ewbank won the 1958 and 1959 NFL titles with the Baltimore Colts, then won the 1968 AFL crown and Super Bowl with the New York Jets.
 The other coach to win a championship with two teams was Don Shula.
 Shula was an NFL champion in 1968 with the Baltimore Colts, but lost in Super Bowl III to the AFL champs coached by Weeb Ewbank.
 Coach Shula then led the Miami Dolphins to titles in 1972 and 1973.
 So far, Shula has coached the only no-loss, no-tie perfect season in NFL history (1972).

 This table lists every coach who has won a playoff game in the NFL or AFL.

 If a coach has led multiple teams to the playoffs, the teams are listed in the order of his playoff appearances.

 Sort chart by clicking on heading.
 Reload page to return to original form.

 Sorting 'Teams' in ascending order will list all champion coaches for each team first and in the order they won the title game for their team.